-It all depends on how fast you need them and what your budget is.
+It all depends on how fast you need them—and your budget.

 —Check and see if your school has an online book exchange.
 Sometimes you can find really great deals and meet the seller on campus the same day.

-—If your school’s bookstore is out of stock on whatever you’re looking for, you can try local bookstores like Barnes and Noble or Borders (unless Borders is out-of-business now, I can’t remember).
+—If your school’s bookstore is out of stock on whatever you’re looking for, you can try local bookstores like Barnes and Noble.

 —In my experience, you don’t find used books any cheaper than what you get on Amazon.com and/or Half.com.
 The only downside is that you have to wait up to 14 days (assuming your seller isn’t irresponsible/shady enough to completely “misplace” your order), or you have to pay extra to get quicker shipping.
 Even then, I’ve had to wait waaaaaaay longer than the expedited shipping time I paid for, and there’s nothing I could do.